-All other requests should be made in a timely manner as they will not be backdated, and retailers must submit time-sliced EIEP1 data for any period of time that an ICP is on a ToU price category code.
+All other requests should be made in a timely manner as they will not be backdated, and retailers must submit time sliced EIEP1 data for any period of time that an ICP is on a ToU price category code.

 All requests for an ICP to change Price Category Code must be made using the latest version of the Industry EIEP8 file format.
 The EIEP8 file must be delivered to Northpower via the Registry Hub SFTP file transfer system.
+Requests delivered via email may not be actioned.

-We may periodically review the Price Categories by ICP and notify Retailers of where customers are on the incorrect price category code.
+We may periodically review the Price Category Code for an ICP and notify Retailers of where customers are on the incorrect price category code.

-Estimates and Incorrect data
+Estimates and incorrect data

-In the event that a MEP is unable to provide data for a period of time to enable the retailer to provide volumes against the ToU price component codes in the EIEP1 file, the retailer is responsible for estimating the readings as per current industry process.
+In the event that a MEP is unable to provide data for a period of time to enable the retailer to provide volumes against the ToU price component codes in the EIEP1 file, the retailer is responsible for submitting a reasonable estimate of the readings.
 The wash-up process can be used to correct the difference when an actual read is subsequently obtained.

-Where non-time sliced data (e.g. Uncontrolled) is provided for an ICP on a ToU price category codes (e.g. we should have been supplied Peak/ Shoulder/Off peak) our billing system will default the consumption to peak, as an Uncontrolled rate does not exist on the ToU price category codes.
-Retailers may use the wash-up process to provide corrected data.
+Where non-time sliced data (e.g. Uncontrolled) is provided for an ICP on a ToU price category code (e.g. we should have been supplied Peak/Shoulder/Off peak) our billing system will default the consumption to peak, as an Uncontrolled price component code does not exist on the ToU price category codes.
+Retailers may use the wash-up process to provide corrected data by supplying consumption data in a peak/shoulder/off-peak format.
+Similarly, where only shoulder or only off-peak consumption is submitted, this will also be defaulted to peak.